 Change management tools and processes offer some means of tracking the first type of change mentioned above.
 However, these are mostly separate from our IT event management tools, making it very difficult to correlate IT incidents to the changes that caused them.
 The other types of changes in our list (which are often the majority), are usually not well documented nor aggregated or presented in one place, and the tribal knowledge related to dealing with these changes is also spread across the organization.
 This makes it very difficult not only to understand the role of a certain change in creating a certain incident, but also to be aware that a change has even happened to begin with.

-Evolving and Surviving Change
+Evolving and surviving change

 Following on from Darwin’s smart observations, if we want to embrace changes which enable progress and rapid movement, we should adapt in the way we work with them in order to minimize their impact on our business continuity.

-- Automatically Document Changes – “If it’s not written down it didn’t happen” (at least until it wreaks havoc…).
+- Automatically document changes – “If it’s not written down it didn’t happen” (at least until it wreaks havoc…).
 Automating change record generation should be a part of the normal development cycle.
 When deploying new software or scripting infrastructure changes, best practice is to inject the change records into the relevant change management systems as part of our code.
 Relying on engineers to manually document changes and make them available to the organization is a futile exercise.

-- Aggregate and Display Changes – If we are documenting changes in dozens of different tools and/ or spreadsheets, and then need to manually sift through an endless amount of data to try to make sense of them, we’re obviously doing something wrong.
+- Aggregate and display changes – If we are documenting changes in dozens of different tools and/ or spreadsheets, and then need to manually sift through an endless amount of data to try to make sense of them, we’re obviously doing something wrong.
 A key part of dealing with change is having the ability to aggregate all the change records from all our tools and (at a minimum) to display them in one, easily-accessible screen.

-- Correlate Changes to Incidents – So we’ve logged our changes, then collected them and made them accessible from one screen.
+- Correlate changes to incidents – So we’ve logged our changes, then collected them and made them accessible from one screen.
 Now, we need to present them in the context of our IT incidents, so that we can try to determine which of them, if any, contributed to the service disruption.
 Using relevant information from our organization, we can filter the changes and correlate them to our incidents based on time, domain, topology, geography and more.
 Implementing Machine Learning and AI can help to automatically identify the changes we suspect to be the culprits.

-BigPanda Root Cause Changes
+A real-life example: BigPanda Root Cause Changes

 We’ve implemented many of these practices into one of BigPanda’s key features – Root Cause Changes.
-Using our Open Integration Hub, we aggregate change data from all your change feeds and tools, including CI/CD, Change Management and Auditing.
+Using our Open Integration Hub, we aggregate change data from all change feeds and tools, including CI/CD, Change Management and Auditing.
 We then use Open Box Machine Learning technology to identify the changes that likely caused the incident.

 Changes are constant in today’s fast-moving IT.
 In order to succeed, we need to adapt and embrace them.
 BigPanda can help.